sandeep9966/gitclass/README.md

 # gitclass
 1st class of git hub account

-hi this is first class of git account hub
+hi this is first class of git account hub satisfied with github class